Our vision is based on understanding

 Their improvement largely depends on our ability to understand and care for their emotional and physical needs.
 This proves to be very challenging with horses who have experienced severe neglect and various levels of abuse, most of which are not known to us.

-What we need to realize is, that almost all horses live in a nearly constant state of confusion regarding our attempted communication with them.
+Almost all horses live in a nearly constant state of confusion in their attempt to communicate with us.

-Our approach is firmly grounded in the horse’s unique understanding and emotional experience of life.
-Combined with a deep knowledge of equine physical and biomechanical components, our way of relating is highly effective in cases where other methods fail.
+Silent Voice’s approach is firmly grounded in the horse’s unique understanding and emotional experience of life.
+Combined with our deep knowledge of equine physical and bio-mechanical components, our way of relating is highly effective in cases where other methods fail…

 MINDFUL LEARNING — TRUST OVER CONTROL

-Their daily life with us is very similar to living in a foreign country with no language skill, being expected to know the correct answer to a question and facing punishment if they don’t know.
+Our horse’s domesticated life is very similar to living in a foreign country with no understanding or ways to communicate.
+They are expected to know correct answers to unclear questions, many times facing severe punishment if they fail.
 This creates uncertainty, distrust and stress on both sides of the communication.

 In addition, horses reside in a different time dimension altogether than we do.
 It is called BEING PRESENT and the time is NOW..